MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- needs to enable hibernation when provisioning the instance; root volume must be encrypted
 	- can't be hibernated for more than 60 days
 	- available for on-demand and reserved instances
+	- not supported with EC2 instances in an auto scaling group
 	- Hibernating instances are charged at standard EBS rates for storage.
 As with a stopped instance, you do not incur instance usage fees while an instance is hibernating.
 - **placement group**
 	- **clustered**